-Ventnor.
+VENTNOR.
 I didn't bring them; they came because I came-that's all.
 (Tentatively.)
 Are we unwelcome?

-Mrs. Dale (who has undone the packet and does not appear to hear him).
+MRS. DALE (who has undone the packet and does not appear to hear him).
 The very first I ever wrote you-the day after we met at the concert.
-How on earth did you happen to keep it?
-(She glances over it.)
-How perfectly absurd !
-Well, it's not a compromising document.
+How on (She earth did you happen to keep it? glances over it.)
+How perfectly ab-Well, it's not a compromising surd! document.

-Ventnor.
+VENTNOR.
 I'm afraid none of them are.
-Mrs. Dale (quickly).
+MRS. DALE (quickly).
 Is it to that they owe their immunity?
 Because one could leave them about like safety matches?-Ah, here's another I remember-I wrote that the day after we went skating together for the first time.
 (She reads it slowly.)
 How odd!
 How very odd!

-Ventnor.
+VENTNOR.
 What?

+thing-I had a letter of this kind to do the other day, in the novel I'm at work on now-the letter of a woman who is just-just beginning-

+VENTNOR.
+Yes-just beginning--?

 Mrs. Dale.
-Why, it's the most curious thing-I had a letter of this kind to do the other day, in the novel I'm at work on now-the letter of a woman who is just-just beginning-

-Ventnor.
-Yes-just beginning-?

-Mrs. Dale.
-And, do you know, I find the best phrase in it, the phrase I somehow regarded as the fruit of-well, of all my subsequent discoveries-is simply plagiarized, word for word, from this !
+And, do you know, I find the best phrase in it, the phrase I somehow regarded as the fruit of-well, of all my subsequent discoveries - is simply plagiarized, word for word, from this!

-Ventnor (eagerly).
+VENTNOR (eagerly).
 I told you so!

 You were all there!

 Mrs. Dale (critically).
 But the rest of it's poorly done-very poorly.
-(Reads the letter over.)
-H'm-I didn't know how to leave off.
+(Reads H'm-I didn't know the letter over.) how to leave off.
 It takes me forever to get out of the door.

-Ventnor (gayly).
+VENTNOR (gayly).
 Perhaps I was there to prevent you!
 (After a pause.)
 I wonder what I said in return?